 Today, curb-side check-in is working at major operations like Le Golf National and has the potential to revolutionize the ways customers start their games.
 Best-of-all, curb-side check-in reduces staffing burdens in the pro shop while giving customers a fresh, technology rich experience.

-15. Get Rid of the Dress Code
+15. Relax Your Dress Code

 Even at the highest levels, Golf’s once stuffy dress code is changing.
 Today many clubs are embracing younger tastes and a desire to be more comfortable while playing the game.